Why you need to polar align your equatorial mount

 From an observer’s point of view, the stars appear to move across the sky in an arc from east to west in the northern hemisphere and from west to east inthe southern hemisphere.

-Therefore, to follow this movement it’s necessary for the mount to rotate in the same plane as Earth by aligning it with the north and south poles."
+Therefore, to enable your equatorial mount to follow the movement of the sky, it’s necessary for the mount to rotate in the same plane as Earth by aligning it with the north and south poles.

 Email Steve your astronomy queries to contactus@skyatnightmagazine.com and they could be answered in a future issue of BBC Sky at Night Magazine.